 Science Buddies wants you and your students to get the most out of the science fair project experience, and we're confident that these Science Project Enrichment Tools will help.
 Each tool features grade-level applicability, implementation instructions, and direct benefits for your students.
 Please visit each link, some of which include supplementary tools for you to download and print for use in your classroom.

-- Resources for STEM Education Through Video Game & Animation Creation: Incorporating game-making and/or animation-making in your classroom or as an after-school activity may be a successful way of teaching programming and other STEM (science, technology, engineering, and math) content.
+- Kid-Friendly Programming Languages and Resources: Incorporating game-making and/or animation-making in your classroom or as an after-school activity may be a successful way of teaching programming and other STEM (science, technology, engineering, and math) content.

 - Family Science Night: Show students and their families that science is fun!
 By setting up several science activities for everyone in the family, parents will experience the type of hands-on, inquiry-based learning that their children are receiving.
 This tool also fosters interaction between parents, teachers, and students.